mkornatz/crawler/README.md

 The crawler instance fires off events to be handled by the output handler, which can handle the display of events, a summary of the crawl, etc.

-- `urlFound` - Fires when a URL was found in parsing a page
 - `test.success` - Fires when a URL was successfully loaded (HTTP 200-399 response)
 - `test.error` - Fires when a URL fails to load (HTTP 400+ response)
-- `crawl` - Fires when the crawler is beginning to crawl a URL
+- `crawl.start` - Fires when the crawler is beginning to crawl a URL
+- `crawl.error` - Fires when the crawler errors when trying to crawl a URL
+- `crawl.urlFound` - Fires when a URL was found in parsing a page

 ```js
 crawler